NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 After activating the Cerebrum, activate the MWD and approach the nearest Vessel Rejuvenation Battery.
 Keeping range is enough (if there are Sentry Towers firing on you, do not keep range but orbit).
 Scan the cans in Area ① at the same time and mark the most valuable one.
 After hacking this one, scan and mark the most valuable can in Area ②.
 Approach (MWD on) first the safe Depot in Area ②, wait until your speed is again slow, then approach your target can in Area ②.
 Now you need to tank the first shock wave.
 After hacking this can, go immediately back to the Vessel Rejuvenation Battery and hack it ASAP.
 If a new timer appears in local, which indicates a new shock wave, before you have finished hacking the Battery, you shall give up and leave right away.
 Scan the cans in Area ③ while you are waiting inside the repair cloud and mark two valuable cans in Area ③.
 (If there are still valuable cans in Area ① you could hack them now.)
 Calculate the time and go immediately to the Vessel Rejuvenation Battery (keep range or orbit) in Area ③ when the shock wave is gone.
 You shall first finish hacking those two marked cans and then loot them together.
 If both cans are inside, after looting one can you have to approach first the can outside in Area ③ and then loot the second can, or you would receive damage from the cloud at debris.
 At the same time, pay attention to the indication timer of the shock waves in local.
 You shall leave once the third wave is gone.
 In total, five cans: two cans in Area ①, one can in Area ② and two cans in Area ③, are looted.

 3. Loot all cans with Astero (Congratulations on @Tu Boshu, who made on 29 Sep.
 2020) After activating the Cerebrum, approach (MWD on) first the debris near Area ①.
 Stop when there is still 13km distance left and approach the first can in Area ①.
 Then approach (not keep range) the safe can in Area ②.
 After hacking it, go hack the can above that safe can in Area ②.
 (Use keep range, don’t open the can until the distance between you and the can is stable.
 If you press open when the distance is still >2500m, you will automatically approach it and may rush into the cloud at the debris) Here you have to tank the first shock wave.
 If you hacked quickly enough and the first shock wave has still not arrived, you could hack the can below in Area ②.
 Use keep range.
 Then go immediately back to the Vessel Rejuvenation Battery and hack it.
 Now approach (MWD on) the safe can in Area ③ and hack it.
 After that, hack (keep range) the can on the right side (you have to tank the second shock wave at the same time).
 Until here, you can make it stably if you have enough speed and experience (in total 1+3+2=6 cans looted.
 Online Video).
-For the last three cans you would need luck.
+For the last three cans you would need luck. <br>
 If the repair cloud is now ended, go to the last can in Area ③ but pay attention to the third shock wave.
 If you could hack it quickly enough, go back to the repair cloud in Area ① (it needs to last until the third shock wave is finished) and hack the last can in Area ① after repairing.
 Now go (keep range) to the last can in Area ③.
-If the fourth wave has luckily only one shock wave, then you could make it.
+If the fourth wave has luckily only one shock wave, then you could make it. <br>
 From activating the Cerebrum to the indication of the fifth wave in local, there are normally about 250s-300s, 10 cans have to be hacked in total.

 4. Loot all with Tengu:
 EHP fit: The core of this fit is hacking all cans before the colossal wave at 6min30s.
-The shock waves before are normally not more than eight, so if you have 100k+ EHP, you could tank all shock waves before the colossal wave.
+The shock waves before are normally not more than eight, so if you have 100k+ EHP, you could tank all shock waves before the colossal wave. <br>
 Normal fit: Pithum A-Type Medium Shield Booster, Pithum C-Type Multispectrum Shield Hardener, Pith X-Type EM Shield Hardener and Large Shield Extenders.
 It could tank the shock wave and be repaired before the next wave.
 If multiple shock waves appear at the same time, the Shield Booster shall be overheated moderately.
 Leave before the colossal wave at 6min30s.

 Online video of 4 (EHP fit)：